 The evidence that humans are social creatures is comprehensive and undeniable.

-Paying closer attention to acquaintanceships, friendships, and kinships can help people to improve their health, success, and prosperity.
+Paying closer attention to acquaintanceships, friendships, and kinships could help you improve your health and prosperity.

 It is through relating with other human beings that you grow and evolve – and how you deepen and expand your experience of love and meaning.

 Among the most effective ways to show The Universe that you are serious about life, is by spending a little extra time and energy on the connections you have with particular people in your life.